-Dengue fever is a viral infection which is transmitted via the bite of particular breeds of mosquito.
-It can cause severe flu-like symptoms and, sometimes, can be fatal.
+Dengue fever is a viral infection that is spread through the bite of particular breeds of mosquito.
+It is widespread across the Pacific Island countries, Asia, central and southern America and Africa.

-There is no vaccination to protect against dengue fever or specific treatment for the disease, so preventing mosquito bites is the best form of protection.
+- There is no vaccination to protect against the disease, so preventing mosquito bites is the best form of protection.

 - severe headache

 - feeling very tired

 - muscle and joint pain (ankles, knees, elbows)

 - rash on arms and legs, severe itching, peeling of skin

 - nausea (being sick) or vomiting (being sick).

 Generally, younger children and those with their first dengue infection have a milder illness than older children and adults.

 |Get checked if you are unwell after travel to dengue-affected areas such as the Pacific Islands, Asia, central and southern America and Africa, or call Healthline, (free in New Zealand) on 0800 611 116 for advice.|